memcallen/EveMarketTool/docs/README.md

 EveMarketTool does not need to be installed.
 The only setup required is downloading the zip file from [releases](https://github.com/memcallen/EveMarketTool/releases) and unzipping the file.

 # Hardware requirements
 EveMarketTool will run on almost all machines.
-Recommended minimum ram is 4 Gigabytes.
+Recommended minimum ram is 2 Gigabytes.
 EveMarketTool should run on all CPUs that can run Java 1.8.
+EveMarketTool is very lightweight, and the only noticable slow-down on older machines will be loading time.

 # Usage